memo-567/geogram/docs/station-implementation-plan.md

 ## Overview

-This document outlines the implementation plan for enabling geogram-desktop to function as a relay (either root or node), allowing it to bridge devices across networks and participate in the Geogram relay mesh.
+This document outlines the implementation plan for enabling geogram-desktop to function as a station (either root or node), allowing it to bridge devices across networks and participate in the Geogram station mesh.

 ## Current State

 ### Existing Infrastructure
-- `RelayService`: Manages connections TO external internet relays
+- `StationService`: Manages connections TO external internet stations
-- `Relay` model: Represents an external relay to connect to
+- `Station` model: Represents an external station to connect to
-- `RelaysPage`: UI for selecting and connecting to relays
+- `StationsPage`: UI for selecting and connecting to stations
 - `WebSocketService`: Handles WebSocket connections
-- `relay_discovery_service.dart`: Discovers nearby relays
+- `station_discovery_service.dart`: Discovers nearby stations

 ### What's Missing
-- Ability to BECOME a relay (not just connect to one)
+- Ability to BECOME a station (not just connect to one)
-- Root relay creation and management
+- Root station creation and management
-- Node relay registration and operation
+- Node station registration and operation
 - Channel bridging (WiFi, BLE, LoRa, etc.)
 - Points/reputation tracking
 - Authority management (admins, moderators)
-- Collection sync/caching for relay operation
+- Collection sync/caching for station operation

 ## Architecture Decision: Root vs Node